 A: In the event that testing will need to be conducted at the school, the district will work with the local health department to support implementation.

-In order for a staff member or student to return to school after experiencing symptoms of COVID-19 or testing positive, they must provide documentation from a health care provider of a negative COVID-19 diagnostic test result and symptom resolution, or if COVID-19 positive, release from isolation.
+In order for a staff member or student to return to school after experiencing symptoms of COVID-19 , they must provide documentation from a health care provider of a negative COVID-19 diagnostic test result and symptom resolution, or if COVID-19 positive, release from isolation.

 Q: Will schools be conducting contact tracing if there is a confirmed case of COVID-19?